 Under 510 is a relative newcomer to the shorter men’s clothing space.
-Brands like Jimmy Au’s, Ash & Erie and Peter Manning NYC have been serving this niche audience for years, but Under 510 aims to be a modern and affordable alternative.
+Brands like Jimmy Au’s and Ash & Erie have been serving this niche audience for years, but Under 510 aims to be a modern and affordable alternative.

 At the time of writing, Under 510 sells jeans, chinos, shorts, button up shirts, casual shirts (tees, polos), sweatshirts, joggers, stretch dress pants, and a handful of accessories.

 Their prices are substantially lower than the competition, ranging from $35 to $75 with various discounts for bundled purchases.